For DonorsFor Applicants

 What are D2 and D3 schools?

-Division II schools also have good athletic programs, but the school size and budget for their athletic departments are usually smaller.
-You can still earn athletic scholarships from D2 schools, but there aren't as many available for higher-level students, and you're more likely to receive only a partial scholarship.
+Division II schools also have good athletic programs, but the school size and budget for their athletic departments are usually lower.
+You can still earn athletic scholarships from D2 schools, but there aren't as many available as there are for higher-level students, and you're more likely to receive only a partial scholarship rather than a full scholarship.

-Division III is considered the lowest, having a significantly smaller student body and a smaller athletic budget.
-Division III schools don't offer athletic scholarships specifically, but student-athletes are still able to earn academic scholarships through their school.
+Division III is considered the lowest of the divisions, having a significantly smaller student body and a lower athletic budget.
+Do Division III schools offer scholarships?
+Read our guide for a more detailed answer, but put simply, D3 schools offer academic scholarships for their athletes.

-Browse through Division II and Division III to learn more about what scholarship opportunities are available!
+If you have any questions about Division II and Division III, check out our articles and learn what scholarship opportunities are available!